jkeneda/jupyter-math-book/docs/issues-with-documentation.md

 - Missing bibliography from "Get started with references"

 - The build seemed to break if I tweaked something in toc?
 Or maybe referenced a page without a title?
 At some point, the building froze, and I tried rolling back to fix the problem.
 Deleting the _build folder seems to do the trick.

+- The splash page for the documentation has broken links.
+I think they need to be .md instead of just the file name, so that they get updated to .html correctly.